BACK

 dba team: Joris DeBaes, Noemi Chausidis, Charles Weinberg, Shai Ben Ami, Veronika Paralova, Yolente Van Brussel

-Facing a national housing crisis the regional governments in Belgium are encouraging development and regeneration of their small towns.
+Facing a national housing crisis Belgium encourages development and intensification of their small towns instead of sprawl.
 Neither rural nor urban, what form should housing in these areas take?

-Located in Avelgem Belgium, this project is situated along two significants, one leading to the old tower church in the city centre, and the other facing Town Hall.
-In spite of its central location the site is currently host only to a small abandoned factory and the family home of its operators, both unused for years.
-Less than an hour from Ghent and Lille (France), the town is well connected and ideally placed for housing in a post-covid society, where remote and hybrid work makes small town life ever more practical for more people.
+Located in Avelgem Belgium, this project is situated on a significant road leading to the old tower church, and directly faces City Hall.
+In spite of its location the site is host only to a small abandoned factory and the family home of its operators, both unused for years.